websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

     unzip liferay-p9g2.zip
     ```

-1. From the module root, build the modules.
+1. From the module root folder, build the modules.

     ```bash
     ./gradlew jar